rafalcode/r-fresh/README.md

 grDevices:color() will get the list of 600 or R colors which actually have names. it's handy until you want opacity, named colors won;t do that, you need a function for it ... here it is.

+# lintwo.R and lintw2.R
+Diff expression of one gene, though more an exercise in ggplot.